ksrichard/kubernetes-orchestrator/frontend/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+After the dev server has been started you can login with credentials `admin`/`admin`.

 Build
 ---
 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.